apache/geode/Troubleshooting-File-Descriptors.md

 ## Description
 JVMs use File Descriptors (FDs) to access files and sockets.
 Often, the default (1024) is not high enough to support a running GemFire JVM.
 ## Determination
-A native memory issue will manifest in the GemFire log file as a **SocketException** with the message *'Too many open files'* thrown either by a GemFire thread or an application thread.
+A native memory issue will manifest itself in the GemFire log file as a **SocketException** with the message **Too many open files** thrown either by a GemFire thread or an application thread.
 An example of the exception is shown below.

 	[info 2009/05/02 00:33:26.480 UTC  <RMI TCP Connection(83)-168.109.18.47> tid=0x100f]
 	 Connection: failed to connect to peer server(12739):53311/47704 because: java.net.SocketException: Too many open files

 ###lsof
-One way to determine whether there is an FD issue is to use the OS command *lsof* to list open files including sockets of any running process including JVMs.
+One way to determine whether there is an FD issue is to use the operating system `lsof` command to list open files including sockets of any running process including JVMs.
 These include:

 * Java jar files
 * GemFire stats and log files